Freedom of Establishment and Freedom to Provide Services in the European Union

-The right to provide services has proven to be increasingly important as the European economy shifts towards a more service-based economy.
+The right to provide services has proved to be increasingly important as the European economy shifts towards a more service-based economy.
 Today, it is estimated that the services sector represents about two-thirds of the European economy and it is responsible for 90% of the overall creation of jobs in the EU.
 Adding to that, the shift to a digital economy means that many things that used to be goods now become services.
 The Commission is well aware of that and in 2015 launched a proposal for a so-called "Digital Single Market" with the aim of bringing down barriers to unlock digital opportunities.